Reformulation of the stable Adams conjecture: Introduction

 One objective of this current work is to enable others to use similar techniques to explore the interface of algebraic geometry and algebraic topology.
-With this in mind, we provide numerous specific references for the various results in \'etale homotopy and $\bZ/\ell$-completions that we use.
-In particular, we rely heavily on \cite{Bo-Kan} for important properties of the $\bZ/\ell$-completion functor $(\bZ/\ell)_\infty(-): (s.sets_*) \to (Kan cxes_*)$ as well as the homotopy (inverse) limit functor $\underset{\longleftarrow}{holim}(-)$ of \cite{Bo-Kan}.
+With this in mind, we provide references for various results in \'etale homotopy theory and for $\bZ/\ell$-completions of ``spaces" that we use.
+In particular, we rely heavily on the fundamental text \cite{Bo-Kan} by A.K.
+Bousfield and D. Kan for important properties of the $\bZ/\ell$-completion functor $(\bZ/\ell)_\infty(-): (s.sets_*) \to (Kan \ cxes_*)$ as well as the homotopy limit functor $\underset{\longleftarrow}{holim}(-)$.

 The interested reader will find that we dedicate much of this text to giving explicit constructions of objects and maps in the category of $\cF$-spaces in order to ensure that our conclusions are valid in stable homotopy theory.
 For the classification theorems, we confront the issues that smash products of Kan complexes are not Kan complexes and that smash product of $\bZ/\ell$-completions are not $\bZ/\ell$-complete.
-This entails some care in defining function complexes.
-Moreover, we have found it necessary to modify the definition of the smash product of algebraic spheres.
+This entails some care in defining function complexes and restrictions on homotopy types whose completions we consider.
+We introduce a formulation of smash products of algebraic spheres which behaves well with respect to actions we consider.

-When considering the Adams operation $\psi^p$, we prefer to use the Frobenius map on Grassmannian varieties over a field of of characteristic $p > 0$.
-We sketch a direct justification of the relationship of $\psi^p$ to $F^\wedge$ in our context, but we also refer to Sullivan's ``complex Frobenius map" $\sigma^{1/p}$ which is a discontinuous Galois action of complex Grassmannians (see \cite{Sul}).
-Both arguments utilize \'etale homotopy theory.
-A central insight of both Quillen and Sullivan is that a $\bZ/\ell$-completed sphere fibration associated to the universal vector bundle over a Grassmannian $Grass_{n,N}$ should pull-back along a representative of $\psi^p: Grass_{n,N} \ \to \ Grass_{n,N}$ to a fiber homotopy equivalent completed sphere fibration.

-We conclude this text with Remark \ref{rem:B-K} which briefly mentions some of our concerns with the recent work of P. Bhattacharya and N. Kitchloo \cite{B-K}, work which motivated us to return to the challenge of extending the proof of the Adams Conjecture to a similar affirmation in stable homotopy theory.
-The formulations given in \cite{B-K} for the context of the Stable Adams Conjecture have led to our formulations of Theorems \ref{thm:or} and \ref{thm:non-or}.

 Throughout this paper, $k$ will denote an algebraically closed field of characteristic $p > 0$ and $\ell$ will denote a prime different from $p$.
 We caution the reader that we use $\bZ_\ell$ to denote the $\ell$-adic integers (equal to \ $\varprojlim_n \bZ/\ell^n$).
 We fix some $\ell$-th primitive root of unity in $k$, thereby identifying the \'etale sheaf $\mu_\ell$ on a $k$-variety with the constant sheaf $\bZ/\ell$.
 We frequently utilize \ $(X)_\ell$ or $X_\ell$ to denote $(\bZ/\ell)_\infty(X)$, which we refer to as the $\bZ/\ell$-completion of $X$.
 On the other hand, we refer to the ``$\ell$-completion" of an abelian group.
 When working with schemes over $\Spec R$ for $R$ equal to $k$, \ $\bC$, \ or the Witt vectors $W(k)$ of $k$, we designate the fiber product over $\Spec R$ simply by $(-) \times (-)$.